Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Background

-\begin{quote} Because NLP systems may be used in ways that may not be obvious to the reader, researchers should disclose their use of such systems and indicate which parts of the text were written or co-written by an NLP system. \signed{\autocite{hosseini2023}} \end{quote} These are more than academic principles, beyond responsibility or transparency for their own sake.
-LLMs have a well-documented tendency to ``make up information'', write ``plausible-sounding but incorrect or nonsensical answers'' \autocite{openai2022}, or ``confidently state information that isn't correct'' \autocite{weston2021}.
-This phenomenon is known as ``confabulation,'' ``hallucination,'' or ``fabrication'' and is one of twelve risks novel to or exacerbated by the use of generative AI identified by the United States \textcite[][NIST]{nist2024}.
-Examples of the real-world impact of confabulation include several legal cases, in which attorneys cited non-existent case law to support their arguments\footnote{\emph{Mata v.
+\begin{quote} Because NLP systems may be used in ways that may not be obvious to the reader, researchers should disclose their use of such systems and indicate which parts of the text were written or co-written by an NLP system.\cite{hosseini2023} \end{quote} These are more than academic principles, beyond responsibility or transparency for their own sake.
+LLMs have a well-documented tendency to ``make up information'', write ``plausible-sounding but incorrect or nonsensical answers''\cite{openai2022}, or ``confidently state information that isn't correct''\cite{weston2021}.
+This phenomenon is known as ``confabulation,'' ``hallucination,'' or ``fabrication'' and is one of twelve risks novel to or exacerbated by the use of generative AI identified by the United States National Institute of Standards and Technology (NIST).\cite{nist2024} Examples of the real-world impact of confabulation include several legal cases, in which attorneys cited non-existent case law to support their arguments.\footnote{See, for example, \emph{Mata v.
 Avianca, Inc.}, 22-cv-1461 (PKC) (S.D.N.Y.
 Jun.~22, 2023); \emph{People v.
 Crabill}, 23PDJ067 (Col. O.P.D.J.
-Nov.~22, 2023).} or may have done so.\footnote{\emph{Ex parte Lee}, 673 S.W.3d 755 (Tex.
-App.
-2023).}
+Nov.~22, 2023).
+Many more have been collected by Charlotin (2025).\cite{charlotin2025}}

 As the NIST emphasizes, confabulation is a consequence of training generative AI models to optimize the next word prediction objective.
-LLMs such as the generated pretrained transformer (GPT) architecture of ChatGPT (OpenAI) are programmed to predict the next token (part of a word) in a text string.
-This is, in the words of OpenAI researchers, ``only a proxy for what these models want to do'' \autocite{ouyang2022}.
-They are not sentient; they do not ``know'' information or ``understand'' the instructions they are given; such verbiage is inappropriately anthropomorphic, although its use is difficult to avoid entirely.
+LLMs such as the generated pretrained transformer (GPT) architecture of ChatGPT are programmed to predict the next token (part of a word) in a text string.
+This is, in the words of OpenAI researchers, ``only a proxy for what these models want to do''.\cite{ouyang2022} They are not sentient; they do not ``know'' information or ``understand'' the instructions they are given; such verbiage is inappropriately anthropomorphic, although its use is difficult to avoid entirely.
 As long as we use LLMs trained to optimize the next word prediction objective, confabulation will occur.
 It is imperative, therefore, that authors scrutinize the outputs of AI systems to ensure that they are accurate before including them in research manuscripts.
 Readers must be informed whenever AI is used to generate text so that they may apply their own scrutiny.